lihbr/lihbr-apex/README.md

 #### Internet

-The develop and build process of this project also requires an internet connection in order to fetch content from the datalayer, offline usage is not possible.
+The develop and build process of this project requires an internet connection in order to fetch content from the datalayer, offline usage is not possible.

 ### Installation